arcus-azure/arcus.security/docs/versioned_docs/version-v0.2.0/features/secrets/general.md

 var secret = await cachedSecretProvider.GetSecretAsync("EventGrid-AuthKey");
 ```

-### Forcing a secret refresh
+### Bypassing cached secrets
-In some scenarios you'd like to skip the cache and do a hard refresh by looking it up in the provider.
+In some scenarios you'd like to skip the cache and retrieve the secret by looking it up in the secret-store, instead of retrieving it from the cache.

 This is important because in certain scenarios your secrets can be rolled and thus you will be revoked access.
-After a hard refresh you can use the latest secret again and proceed your work.

 ```csharp
 var secret = await cachedSecretProvider.GetSecretAsync("EventGrid-AuthKey", ignoreCache: true);